parrt/msan501-old/notes/area.md

 print area(10,30)
 ```

+Add comment to `area`.

-Notice that w and h are not visible before or after execution of the function:
+Notice that `w` and `h` are not visible before or after execution of the function:

 ```python
 print w # "NameError: name 'w' is not defined"
 ```

-Add comment to `area`.

 Behavior of variables